-Changing the name of the current teaching excellence awards aligns GCSU's awards to BOR and national trends, as outlined below under "criteria."
-In order to facilitate the nomination process for the BOR award, the selection committee should designate one portfolio among the three teaching awards winners that most closely meets the proposed criteria below or that meets them in the most exemplary way.
-This nominee should also receive recognition on campus as the winner of the "Distinguished Achievement in Teaching and Learning" award and should become the university's nominee for the BOR award.
-The title of the university-wide award also reflects the BOR and national emphasis on learner-centered teaching, as outlined in the section on criteria below.
-The proposed criteria for the teaching and learning excellence awards are outlined in section B below.
+In order to facilitate the nomination process for the BOR award, the committee should designate one portfolio from the winners of the teaching excellence awards that most closely matches the criteria and rubric for the Distinguished Achievement in Teaching award in Section B. This nominee should also receive recognition on campus as the winner of the "Distinguished Achievement in Teaching" award and should become the university's nominee for the BOR award.
+The proposed new criteria for the teaching excellence awards and the Distinguished Achievement in Teaching award are outlined in section B below.